pyfusion/pyfusion/documentation/acquisition.rst

 be::

   [Diagnostic:my_diagnostic]
+  data_fetcher = pyfusion.acquisition.fakedata.SingleChannelSineDF
+  sample_freq = 1.e6
-  data_class = pyfusion.data.timeseries.SCTData
+  n_samples = 1000
-  some_parameter = some_value
+  t0 = 0.0

-The data_class parameter sets the location of the class (subclass of pyfusion.data.base.BaseData) to be returned by the getdata method; here, SCTData is a single-channel timeseries data class.
-Other settings in the configuration file are used as keyword parameters to getdata, allowing easy manipulation of custom acquisition classes.
+When getdata(12345, 'my_diagnostic') is called, the acquisition class will look to the config file for the ``[Diagnostic:my_diagnostic]`` section, and use the specified data fetcher class to return a data instance.

 .. rubric:: Footnotes